 What is Trim Size?

 When a book is printed, the pages are slightly larger than their final size.
-The content is printed, then those pages are cut down to their proper, final size.
+After the content is printed, those pages are cut down to their proper, final size.
 That’s the trim size.

 What are the Most Common Trim Sizes?